kudelskisecurity/volatility-gpg/docs/contest_submission.md

 We wrote two Volatility3 plugins to demonstrate how to retrieve passphrases and encryption keys in cache from a memory dump.

+The full description of the cache encryption is given in the paper joint to this email which we have presented during the SSTIC and NullCon conferences (https://nullcon.net/berlin-2022/GPG-memory-forensics).

 ## GPG passphrase recovery plugin

 ### gpg_partial